ottokartye/ModuleContext/README.md

 # Module context

 This module checks if a provided context matches a certain rule.
+It's meant to help in the development of an A/B Testing system.

 ## Installation and testing